precious667/QuickChatApp/README.md

 ## PoE Submission
-This repository contains my Part One submission for the PoE project.
+This repository contains my Part One and Two submission for the PoE project.